 Skoda Octavia Combi

 Skoda Octavia Combi was the station wagon version of the Octavia sedan.
 It was a properly designed station wagon and was not a slouch either.
-It came with a 1.8-litre turbocharged petrol engine with a power output of 149 hp of power.
+It came with a 1.8-litre turbocharged petrol engine with a power output of 149 hp.
 Because of low demand, the Octavia Combi was discontinued but it remains one of the best station wagons to ever come to India.